Hire freelance 3D rendering services & 3D designers for your company

 Rendering methods for your project

 Which 3D rendering method is best for your project?
-Think about how much photorealism you’d like and how fast you need the processing speed to be.
-Some rendering methods use fewer Graphics Processing Unit (GPU) resources, while others are resource intensive but achieve better realism.
+Think about how much photorealism you’d like and how fast you need the processing speed.
+Some rendering techniques use fewer Graphics Processing Unit (GPU) resources, while others are resource-intensive but achieve better realism.

-Cad Crowd can help you choose 3D rendering methods that are custom tailored to your needs.
+Cad Crowd can help you choose 3D rendering methods custom-tailored to your needs.
 Our CAD designers have mastered specific rendering methods for both real-time and non-real-time rendering.

 Expert real-time rendering

-In real-time rendering, the computer’s GPU displays each frame in real time.
+In real-time rendering, the computer’s GPU displays each frame in real-time.
 An example is a game that renders interactive 3D environments according to player input.
 Twenty-four frames per second is the minimum the eye needs to create the illusion of movement.
-Real-time rendering strives for as much realism as possible with a processing speed around 30 frames per second.
+Real-time rendering strives for as much realism as possible, with a processing speed of around 30 frames per second.

 Z-Buffer triangle rasterization

-Z-buffer triangle rasterization produces excellent results, and it has one big advantage: It’s fast.
+Z-buffer triangle rasterization produces excellent results, and it has one significant advantage: It’s fast.
 This makes it great for real-time rendering.
-In fact, most real-time rendering uses Z-buffer triangle rasterization to represent 3D objects on a 2D screen.
+Most real-time rendering uses Z-buffer triangle rasterization to represent 3D objects on a 2D screen.

 In Z-buffer triangle rasterization, objects are made up of triangle meshes.
 Triangles are the simplest ‘primitive’ shape in computer graphics.
 They only have three vertices or edges, and they’re always convex.
-GPUs can process millions of triangles per frame.
-Any object can be composed of triangles.
+GPUs can process millions of triangles per frame, and any object can be composed of triangles.

 After creating the triangles, our CAD designers use triangle rasterization to convert them into pixels.
 Then, Z-buffering manages each triangle’s depth within the scene.
 Z-buffering exists in nearly all computers and mobile phones as either hardware or software.
-The depth (Z-value) of each pixel in the image is stored in a buffer, so when objects overlap, the correct surfaces will appear on the screen.
+The depth (Z-value) of each pixel in the image is stored in a buffer, so the correct surfaces will appear on the screen when objects overlap.

-Z-buffer triangle rasterization is one of the best-developed and most common rendering techniques used today.
-In the latest, state-of-the-art graphics-intensive games, the objects and scenes contain millions of triangles.
+Z-buffer triangle rasterization is one of today's best-developed and most common rendering techniques.
+The objects and scenes contain millions of triangles in the latest, state-of-the-art graphics-intensive games.
 With over eight million pixels in a 4K display, it’s no wonder we need ever-more-powerful processors.

 Read more about Z-buffer triangle rasterization!
 Cad Crowd’s CAD experts create dazzling real-time renderings using state-of-the-art 3D rendering methods.